polymorphine/container/README.md

 currently using it would crash (fail on type-checking).
 Unfortunately due to lazy instantiation container can't ensure correct decorator use and errors caused by hacks will emerge at runtime.

 #### Composite Container
-`Entry::container()` methods can be used to add another ContainerInterface instances allowing to create composite container wrapping multiple sub-containers which values (or containers themselves) may be accessed with container's id prefix (dot notation):
+`Entry::container()` method can be used to add another ContainerInterface instances and create composite container by wrapping multiple sub-containers which values (or containers themselves) may be accessed with container's id prefix (dot notation):
 ```php
 $subContainer = new PSRContainerImplementation();